waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Active Puzzles & Hypotheses

-### Goldenrod Underground
+### Goldenrod Underground & City
-*   **Confirmed:** SOME SUPER_NERD trainers in the underground are one-time events that disappear after dialogue, clearing a path.
-Others are permanent NPCs who block paths, like the one at (3, 27).
-*   **Hypothesis:** The underground is a maze with multiple dead ends.
-A key seems to be required for a locked door at (18, 6).
+*   **Hypothesis:** A key is required for a locked door at (18, 6) in the underground.
 The solution likely involves finding this key or triggering an event elsewhere.
-    *   **Test:** Systematically explore all warps and check walls for hidden passages after clearing reachable areas.
+*   **Hypothesis:** The Machop trade is located within the Goldenrod Department Store.
+If an exhaustive search of all floors yields no trade, the alternative hypothesis is that the trade is in another building in Goldenrod City.

 ### Ruins of Alph - Sliding Panels
 *   **Objective:** Solve the sliding stone panel puzzle.